sahaswap/dummy/README.md

 CUSTOMER PROFILE (OSDD search results)

-An internet search for Railway Media Limited did not return a dedicated corporate website or verifiable business profile beyond a business registration record.
-Per open sources, Railway Media Limited is a private limited company (BRN 72251150) established in Hong Kong on 11/09/2021, registered at 9/F Amtel Building, 148 Des Voeux Road Central, Central, Hong Kong.
-No website, portfolio, or other public information was identified to support the customer's stated industry type of affiliate marketing/advertising.
+An internet search for Dovy Corporation Limited returned results with an exact match found.
+Per open sources, Dovy Corporation Limited is a Hong Kong private limited company (Business Registration Number 78522002), registered on July 25, 2025.
+The company's current status is listed as "Still registered."
+No further business description, website, or operational details were identified to confirm the company's stated industry type of Wholesale & Traditional Trading.

-Internal records reflect the customer's stated industry type as affiliate marketing/advertising.
+Internal records reflect the customer's stated industry type as Wholesale & Traditional Trading.

-A negative news search did not identify any adverse media on Railway Media Limited.
+A negative news search did not identify any adverse media on Dovy Corporation Limited.

 COUNTERPARTY REVIEW

-The following counterparties were selected for review based on transaction volume and monetary value observed in the alerted transaction activity:
+The following counterparty was selected for review based on transaction volume and monetary value observed in the alerted transaction activity:

-MYC Media Private Limited (OSDD results): Singapore-incorporated entity (Registration No. 201932061K), incorporated 25 September 2019, registered at 8 Burn Road #04-04, Trivex, Singapore 369977.
-Per open sources, the company's primary registered industry classification (SSIC 47739) is Retail Sale of Personal Effects N.E.C.
-Company records indicate the primary business activity was changed on 10 August 2024 from Retail Sale via Internet (income mainly from online sales) to its current classification.
-No social media presence was identified for this entity.
+All Game Parts LLC (OSDD results): Texas-registered Domestic Limited Liability Company (Company Number 0801837420), status "In Existence," registered at 2962 Broken Pine Ct, Pearland, TX 77584-4065.
+The registered agent is listed as Dovy Holdings LP, 9626 Highmeadow Dr, Houston, TX 77063.
+Public records associate an individual, Donald Tran, with All Game Parts LLC and five other companies, including All ATM Services LLC, Lucky Tree Properties LLC, Beslot Properties LLC, American Arcade Supply LLC, and Two Pigs Restaurants LLC (the latter two listed as inactive).

-Label Products B.V.
-(OSDD results): Netherlands-incorporated entity established at Steenovenweg 5, 5708HN Helmond, Netherlands.
-Per open sources, the company is registered under multiple SBI classifications, including retail trade specializing in other new items, activities of advertising agencies, wholesale of household electrical appliances, wholesale of medical and dental instruments/nursing and orthopaedic articles/laboratory supplies, non-specialized wholesale trade of personal and household goods, and retail sale of a general range of consumer electronics.
-Management is listed as BZOR Holding B.V., from 2020.
+Based on OSDD, the registered agent name for the sole counterparty (Dovy Holdings LP) shares common naming with the customer (Dovy Corporation Limited), which may indicate a related-party relationship.

-Based on OSDD, the registered industry classifications for both counterparties are not directly consistent with the customer's stated industry type of affiliate marketing/advertising, and no information was identified establishing the nature of the business relationship between Railway Media Limited and either counterparty.
+Additionally, the counterparty's associated business network reflects industries (game parts, ATM services, amusement/arcade supply) that are not consistent with the customer's stated industry type of Wholesale & Traditional Trading.
+No information was identified establishing the nature of the business relationship between Dovy Corporation Limited and All Game Parts LLC.